 '''

 import screed

 with screed.open(filename) as seqfile:

 for read in seqfile:

-... print read.name, read.sequence
+... print(read.name, read.sequence)

 '''

-Here, 'filename' can be a FASTA or FASTQ file, and can be uncompressed, gzipped, or bz2-zipped.
+Here, filename can be a FASTA or FASTQ file, and can be uncompressed, gzip-compressed, or bzip2-compressed. screed natively supports FASTA and FASTQ databases creation.
+If your sequences are in a different format see the developer documentation on Writing Custom Sequence Parsers.

-1.4.2 Creating a database from the API
+1.3.2 Creating a database